ibitec7/blockchain/README.md

 	kubectl apply -f node_deployment/
 	kubectl get pods -w

-**NOTE:** If you want to delete all the topics run this:

->
-	kubectl exec -it kafka-0  -- bin/sh -c "/usr/local/bin/scripts/delete-topic.sh"

  6. Extract the performance data from the node pods at any time after the blocks start committing